 Torsion Spring Repair Costs

-In working with a torsion spring repair company, you should expect to pay about $100 for the labor, on top of the cost of the spring itself.
-If you need two springs replaced, the repair company may offer a discount on the second installation, but not always, so be sure to ask.
+In working with a garage door spring repair company, you should expect to pay about $100 for the labor, on top of the cost of the spring itself.
+If you need two springs replaced, the San Diego garage door repairman or repair company may offer a discount on the second installation, but not always, so be sure to ask.

 Of course, there are always disreputable torsion spring repair companies out there that may try to overcharge you for the job, citing the dangers involved.
 To ensure you are getting a fair price in your specific neighborhood, ask for quotes from a few different companies so you can compare.